-These three scenarios boil down to a choice: Is the story of Jesus fiction?
+These three scenarios boil down to common debate: Is the story of Jesus fiction?
 Or is the story of Jesus nonfiction?

 If the story of Jesus is nonfiction, Jesus was a master of humanity with a divine capacity to lead generations towards mastery of the human condition.
-Jesus could be in the same class of enlightened individuals as the Bodhisattva, Prophet Mohammed, Abraham and Moses.
+Jesus could be in the same class of inspired and enlighted thinkers as the Bodhisattva, Prophet Mohammed, Abram and Moses.

 If the story of Jesus is fiction, the character of Jesus is a metaphor for unconditional love and achieving happiness through selfless giving.